rundeck/rundeck/docs/en/api/rundeck-api.md

 ### Get Project SCM Action Input Fields

-Get the input fields for a specific action.
+Get the input fields and selectable items for a specific action.

+Each action may have a set of Input Fields describing user-input values.

+Export actions may have a set of `scmExportActionItem`s which describe Job changes that can be included in the action.

+Import actions may have a set of `scmImportActionItem`s which describe paths from the import repo which can be selected for the action, they will also be associated with a Job after they are matched.

 **Request**